 Jinan is one of the 20 largest cities in China and is located in the mid-west of the Shandong peninsula.
 It is close to one of the country's most famous mountains, Mount Taishan, listed as a world heritage site.
 The Yellow River, the cradle of Chinese national culture flows across the City's north.
 Communications and transportation facilities in Jinan are well developed and it is the hub of communications in the Shandong Province.

 Jinan has been rapidly developing its economy since the reforms and the opening up of China.
 It has developed its export-orientated sectors and in recent years has achieved an average annual foreign investment of US$300 million.
 By the end of 1996, 2200 foreign investment enterprises had been established and the accumulated foreign investment was US$1.1 billion.
 The annual average export value is US$1 billion.
 In the 1990's the annual economic growth rate was more than 12%.

-Parkes is located in the Central West of New South Wales, Australia and has a population of 11,700.
+Parkes is located in the Central West of New South Wales, Australia.
 The link with Coventry was established in 1956 when a plaque was sent to Parkes illustrating the birth-place of Sir Henry Parkes.

 A gold rush in 1860, when 10 000 gold seekers organised a tented town known as Bushman's was the origin of the town of Parkes.
 The town was renamed to honour Sir Henry Parkes, after the Coventry-born Australian statesman visited the town in 1871.Today Parkes is a quiet, yet thriving town whose main industries are brick-making, steel fabrication and agriculture.